-We are writing to you on behalf of the [metropolitan school] Governing Council in relation to our concerns about your capacity and suitability to continue in your position [at] Out of School Hours Care at the [metropolitan school].
+We are writing to you on behalf of the Largs Bay Schools Governing Council in relation to our concerns about your capacity and suitability to continue in your position as Director, Out of School Hours Care at the Largs Bay Schools.

 On 2 December 2010 you were charged by SAPOL with rape and aggravated unlawful sexual intercourse.
-The alleged conduct occurred during the course of your duties [at] OSHC and involved a Year 2 female student.
+The alleged conduct occurred during the course of your duties as Director, OSHC and involved a Year 2 female student.
 Further, we understand that you have been placed on bail conditions that currently preclude you from attending the school or from contacting any teacher or student (with the exception of specific reporting obligations held by you).

-Given your bail conditions it is apparent that you are unable to fulfil the requirements of your position [at] OSHC.
-Furthermore, very serious criminal charges have been laid against you (sic) The fact of these charges suggest that your continuing role [at] OSHC represents an unreasonable risk to the safety and wellbeing of children in your care and to the reputation of the OSHC service at the [metropolitan school].
+Given your bail conditions it is apparent that you are unable to fulfil the requirements of your position as Director, OSHC.
+Furthermore, very serious criminal charges have been laid against you (sic) The fact of these charges suggest that your continuing role as Director,

+OSHC represents an unreasonable risk to the safety and wellbeing of children in your care and to the reputation of the OSHC service at the Largs Bay Schools.
 Please note that we do not seek to draw any conclusions about the truth or otherwise of the charges and do not seek any information in this regard.
 That is a matter for SAPOL and the courts.

-Given the circumstances we are proposing to terminate your position [at] OSHC at the [metropolitan school].
+Given the circumstances we are proposing to terminate your position as Director, OSHC at the Largs Bay Schools.
 Before any such determination is made, we invite you to make a written submission on this matter.
 Any such submission should be provided within 7 days of the date of this letter.
 We will then consider your submission and make a final decision.
 Should you not provide a submission we will determine the matter on the information before us.

-It will be recalled that on 16 December a letter signed by Mr DeGennaro as Acting Chief Executive had also been sent to X. X, therefore, received four letters, three from the school and one from the Department.
+It will be recalled that on 16 December a letter signed by Mr DeGennaro as Acting Chief Executive had also been sent to Harvey.
+Harvey, therefore, received four letters, three from the school and one from the Department.

-296. On or about 17 December, the mother of X telephoned Ms Gale and told her that X had received the letter dated and sent on 13 December.
+- 296. On or about 17 December, Harvey's mother telephoned Ms Gale and told her that Harvey had received the letter dated and sent on 13 December.
 On his behalf, she asked for a further seven days in which to respond.
-After speaking to the Legal Unit, Ms Gale telephoned the mother of X and agreed that he could have until 24 December in which to respond.

-297. In the week commencing 20 December 2010 Ms Gale sought the advice of Ms Barry as to how to act should X not resign his post at the OSHC service.
+After speaking to the Legal Unit, Ms Gale telephoned Harvey's mother and agreed that he could have until 24 December in which to respond. - 297.
+In the week commencing 20 December 2010 Ms Gale sought the advice of Ms Barry as to how to act should Harvey not resign his post as Director of the OSHC service.
 Ms Barry drafted a letter for her.
-It was not necessary to send the letter because X resigned by letter dated 23 December 2010.
+It was not necessary to send the letter because Harvey resigned by letter dated 23 December 2010.
 A letter signed by Ms Gale and Ms Larkin accepting the resignation was not sent until 20 January 2011.